anibihakeem/plato-pizza/README.md

 • How much money did we make this year?
 Can we identify any seasonality in the sales?<br>

 ## Data Source
-The dataset can be found here https://drive.google.com/drive/folders/1sT5AReif21UXjW1kICtZPrBb8yshNSOs.
+The dataset can be found [here](https://drive.google.com/drive/folders/1sT5AReif21UXjW1kICtZPrBb8yshNSOs).
 This dataset contains 4 tables in CSV format.<br>
 • The **Orders** table contains the date & time that all table orders were placed.<br>
 • The **Order Details** table contains the different pizzas served with each order in the Orders table, and their quantities.<br>
 • The **Pizzas table** contains the size and price for each distinct pizza in the Order Details table, as well as its broader pizza type.<br>